Logarithmic motivic homotopy theory

 We denote its right adjoint by $\lambda^*$.
 We expect this functor to be fully faithful for $S\in \Sch$. \end{const}

-\begin{rmk} Let us further elaborate on Remark \ref{rmk:non_A1_stable}.
-The construction of $\MS^\otimes_S$ is inherently \emph{stable} (since it is built as the category of $\P^1$-spectra).
-Our approach allows us to consider an \emph{unstable} motivic homotopy theory without $\A^1$-invariance, given by the essential image of $\lambda^*\colon \inflogH(S) \to \infShv_{Nis}(\Sm/S, \infSpc)$ for any $S\in \Sch$, or alternatively by the essential image of Let us provisionally denote the latter category by $\mathcal{H}^{\SmAdm}(S)$.
+\begin{rmk} Let us further elaborate on Construction \ref{compth.16}.
+The construction of $\MS_S$ is inherently \emph{stable} (since it is built as the category of $\P^1$-spectra).
+Our approach allows us to consider an \emph{unstable} motivic homotopy theory without $\A^1$-invariance, given by the essential image of for any $S\in \Sch$.
+Let us provisionally denote the latter category by $\mathcal{H}^{\SmAdm}(S)$.
 It is an interesting question to study explicitly $\mathcal{H}^{\SmAdm}(S)$, without referring to log structures.
 We make a couple of immediate remarks.
-First, every elementary blow-up square is cocartesian in $\inflogH^{\SmAdm}(S)$, thus the same is true in $\mathcal{H}^{\SmAdm}(S)$; that is, $\mathcal{H}^{\SmAdm}(S)$ is a subcategory of the category of $\infShv_{Nis}(\Sm/S, \infSpc)$ spanned by those sheaves $\cF$ satisfying elementary blow-up excision.
+First, every elementary blow-up square is cocartesian in $\inflogH(S)$, thus the same is true in $\mathcal{H}^{\SmAdm}(S)$; that is, $\mathcal{H}^{\SmAdm}(S)$ is a subcategory of the category of $\infShv_{Nis}(\Sm/S, \infSpc)$ spanned by those sheaves $\cF$ satisfying elementary blow-up excision.
 Second, the Gysin sequence in Remark \ref{rmk:Gysin} suggests that the objects of $\mathcal{H}^{\SmAdm}(S)$ are local with respect to the inclusions $\P^{n-1} \to \P^n$.
 We leave the study of this category for future work. \end{rmk}